You Asked, I Replied: I Want To Join Truly Rich Club, But I Just Plan To Invest ₱2k A Month, Is It Worth It?

 Just today I received this interesting question in my mailbox from Colleen, one of the blog readers asking if Truly Rich Club is worth the membership based on her investing plan of ₱2k to ₱2.5k a month.

 In this post, I decided to share my reply because I believe that there are many people (it might be also you) who also share the same hesitation.
 They are interested but are reluctant to join because their membership might not be worth it compared to the amount of money they are willing to invest on a monthly basis.

-If you’re one of those people, then this post will give you a deeper insight if you really need the guidance of TRC or not.
+If you're one of those people, then this post will give you a deeper insight if you really need the guidance of Truly Rich Club or not.

-If you already have extensive knowledge on the financial markets, have a different religion or a trader who doesn’t believe in going long-term, then TRC is not really right for you.
-But if you’re still looking for a platform where you can get advanced recommendations with fundamental analysis and charts, I would recommend PinoyInvestor.
+If you already have extensive knowledge on the financial markets, have a different religion or a trader who doesn't believe in going long-term, then Truly Rich Club is not really right for you.

 With that said, here's the response I made in the email I received.